Clinton Hart: Regular season

+Playoffs

 Personal life

 On April 28, 2010, it was reported he was arrested for the battery of his wife after she discovered a female chatting with him on Facebook.
-He denied the charges.

 In 2017, Hart took the position of Defensive Coordinator at Ocala Christian Academy in Ocala, Florida.

 His younger brother, Keanu Neal, played college football at Florida Gators football as a safety and was a 2016 NFL draft prospect selected #17 overall by the Atlanta Falcons.